cert-manager/website/content/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure.md

 Knows Kubernetes.
 Has a long running cert-manager installation.
 Wants to know how to configure it and upgrade it for optimum performance.
-Wants to optimise for large numbers of certificates.
+Wants to optimize for large numbers of certificates.
 Wants to upgrade from older versions.
 Wants to monitor cert-manager performance
 Wants to set up alerts to notify them when cert-manager goes wrong.
 May want to configure cert-manager for multiple cloud providers.
-May want to get cert-manager working with some other cluster scoped system like Istio or knative.
+May want to get cert-manager working with some other cluster scoped system like Istio or Knative.

 ### Integrator